potatoeggy/public/src/posts/2021/04/osss-introduction.md

 ---
-title: "Introducing the Objective-Subjective Scoring System"
+title: "An Introduction to the Objective-Subjective Scoring System"
 date: "2021-04-14"
 tags:
 - blog